Backward error analysis for variational discretisations of partial differential equations: Rotating travelling waves in the discretised nonlinear wave equation

 Following \cref{prop:presConsQ} we can compute the modified conserved quantity resulting from the rotational invariance of the original equation and the five-point stencil.
 If $M$ is the order of the highest derivative in the truncated Lagrangian $\mathcal{L}$ for some truncation index $N$ then by Noether's theorem the conserved quantity is given as

 This yields the reduced quantity

 with

 The modified system $(\mathrm{Jet}^1(Q),\omega,\mathcal H)$ is completely Liouville integrable up to any order in the series parameter $h$.
 The plot of a motion of the second-order truncated system and the behaviour of $H$ and $\mathcal H$ for example data and the behaviour of the quantities $I_{\mathrm{rot}}$ and $I_{\mathrm{rot}}^{\mathrm{mod}}$ truncated after $\mathcal O(h^2)$ terms can be seen in \cref{fig:ExpModSystem}.
 The plotted system is $\mathcal O(h^4)$ close to a completely integrable system.
-Similarly, \cref{fig:Stepping} shows analogous experiments but the motion is obtained by using \eqref{eq:5PtStencilSymmetric} as a multistep formula for $\Delta x$ and $c \Delta t$ in a rational relation.
+Similarly, \cref{fig:Stepping} shows analogous experiments but the motion is obtained by using \eqref{eq:5PtStencilSymmetric} as a multistep formula when the ratio $c \Delta t/\Delta x$ is rational.
 For consistent initialisation of the multistep formula the modified equation \eqref{eq:Phi2Elliminated} was used truncated to 4th order to eliminate effects of spurious solutions.
-The effects of spurious solutions can be amplified if the potential $V$ contains terms of high polynomial order, the rational relation of $\Delta x$ and $c \Delta t$ requires large denominators such that the multistep formula needs to be initialised at many steps, or a low order truncation of the modified equation is used in the initialisation process.
+The effects of spurious solutions can be amplified if $V$ contains terms of high polynomial order, the rational relation of $\Delta x$ and $c \Delta t$ requires large denominators such that the multistep formula needs to be initialised at many steps, or a low order truncation of the modified equation is used in the initialisation process.